Friends of Durruti Group: Formation

 In Barcelona, some members of this current converged into a small group that openly called on the anarchist rank-and-file to disobey the leaders of their organisations.
 Three of the leading figures in this group were: Francisco Carreño, an Argentine anarchist that had joined the Durruti Column, but who did not join the fight on the Madrid front; Pablo Ruíz, a textile worker unaffiliated with any anarchist group that many anarchists suspected of being an informant; and Jaume Balius i Mir, a former Catalan nationalist that made his name publishing a series of radical nihilist articles in the CNT's newspaper.
+According to Balius, this group began meeting in early January 1937.

 On 15 March 1937, the Friends of Durruti Group was established by Felix Mártinez and Jaume Balius i Mir, who were associated with the CNT's newspaper La Noche (newspaper)|La Noche.
-They declared their goal was to combat the CNT-FAI leadership's "counter-revolutionary" policies, publishing a series of pamphlets that argued their cause.
+According to Albert Meltzer, the group's name followed a Spanish anarchist tradition of naming groups "Friends of" a deceased philosopher or activist; in this case, it was named after Buenaventura Durruti.
+The group declared their goal was to combat the CNT-FAI leadership's "counter-revolutionary" policies, publishing a series of pamphlets that argued their cause.
 They also closely allied themselves with the small Trotskyist organization known as the Bolshevik–Leninists, who were affiliated with the Fourth International.
 Balius would deny that they shared any members, despite Communist claims that the group was controlled by the Trotskyists.

 From its early days, the group issued pamphlets denouncing the CNT leadership for "collaborationism" with the "Stalinist counter-revolution", instead calling for a government to be constituted solely by the CNT and UGT.
 In late April 1937, the group pasted its slogans on walls throughout Barcelona, gaining the support of the POUM, who agreed with their proposals for working-class power.
 According to Balius, by the beginning of May 1937, the organisation counted between 4,000 and 5,000 members.